AtheMathmo/AtheMathmo.github.io/_drafts/rusty-machine-talk.md

 ## Using a K-Means Model

 ```
 // ...
-Generate some samples
+Get the data samples

 // Create a new model with 2 clusters
 let mut model = KMeansClassifier::new(2);